-- 1. During a period of incarceration wage replacement benefits including total or partial disability may be suspended upon adjudication of guilt.
-Mere incarceration pending a trial is not sufficient. - 2.
-Refusal of the employee to attend a defense medical examination or accept reasonable medical care may result in suspension of benefits.
+- 1. During a period of incarceration wage replacement benefits including total or partial disability may be suspended upon adjudication of guilt. - 2.
+Refusal of the employee to attend a defense medical examination may result in suspension of benefits.

 e.
 Horseplay